pganalyze/pgday-chicago-2024/README.md

 ### Goals

 Goals are the main components that guide the model towards a solution.
-A combinations of up to four goals can be chosen.
+A combination of up to three goals can be chosen.

-**Maximal Coverage**: Maximize the number of scans that are covered by indexes.
-A scan is considered covered by an index if that index provides the scan with a cost that is strictly better than the sequential read cost.

 **Minimal Cost**: Minimize the combined cost of all the scans.